jacobemcken/jacobemcken.github.io/_posts/2024-05-24-optimize-images-for-jekyll-using-tinypng.md

 and via [<abbr title="Mozilla Developer Network">MDN</abbr>s article about Responsive images][5], I found an excellent series of blog posts named ["Responsive Images 101" by Jason Grigsby][6].

-It took a while for me to wrap my head around it, but it boils down to `srcset` describes which resolutions are available, and `sizes` help the browser choose which resolution is the best option.
+It took a while for me to wrap my head around how the `img`-tag supports responsiveness.
+Two of its attributes play a key role and it boils down to `srcset` describing available resolutions, while `sizes` help the browser choose which resolution is the best option.

 Both `srcset` (`widths`) and `sizes` are closely coupled with the layout in which the image is used.
 Thus blindly copy-pasting the following code